In cases where exchanges have a price difference after the customer selects the new item(s) they want, ReturnGO calculates any necessary adjustments.

 Free Exchange Range

-The free exchange range sets the upper and lower price thresholds where customers can exchange items without paying any cost differences.
-Exchanges within this range are one-for-one exchanges, with any price differences being charged and refunded only beyond this range.
+The free exchange range sets the upper and lower price thresholds where customers can exchange variants without paying any cost difference.
+Exchanges within this range are free, with any price differences being charged and refunded only if the difference is beyond this range.

 To set your free exchange range: